 - Add garlic and sauté for 1 additional minute.

 - Add remaining ingredients and bring to boil.
-Reduce heat and simmer for 20 minutes or up to one hour.
+Reduce heat and simmer for 20 minutes or up to 2 hours.